Graduate and Postdoc Trainees

 Liz Lehman

 Liz LehmanLiz’s predoctoral research investigated the role of tetrodotoxin (TTX) in rough-skinned newt (Taricha granulosa) eggs as an antipredator mechanism, examining the effect of egg toxicity on reproductive success.
-Liz received her PhD in 2006 and is currently the Associate Director of Science Programs at the Center for Elementary Math and Science Education at the University of Chicago, where she supports elementary science teachers in their classrooms and develops elementary science curricula.
+Liz received her PhD in 2006 and went on to be the Associate Director of Science Programs at the Center for Elementary Math and Science Education at the University of Chicago, where she supported elementary science teachers in their classrooms and developed elementary science curricula.
+She is currently the

 Kathryn Lenz